Free financial accounting 1 revision

 Additional information

 iv.
-Corporate tax is estimated at kshs 32.4 million.
+Corporate tax is estimated at KES 32.4 million

 v.
-A half of the annual interest on debentures was outstanding as at 30 June 2019.
+A half of the annual interest on debentures was outstanding as of 30 June 2019.

 vi.
 Depreciation is to be provided as follows: